-1) "Staff members" are the permanent members of the staff of the Secretariat.

-2) "Members of the Secretariat" are the Executive Secretary and the staff members.

-- 3) "Employees" are all personnel hired or contracted by the Organization for service in the Secretariat. - 4) "General Council", "Secretariat" and "Executive Secretary" are the entities defined in the text of the International Convention on Future Multilateral Cooperation in the Northwest Atlantic Fisheries, done at Ottawa, on 24 October 1978, hereinafter referred to as "the Convention". - 5) "Regular Pension Scheme" is the pension plan of the International Fisheries Commissions Pension Society established by Canada and the United States for all employees of international fisheries commissions with headquarters in either of those two countries. - 6) "Social Security Plans" are the life and long-term disability plans of the International Fisheries Commissions Pension Society, defined above. - 7) "Separation from service" is the ending of employment for any reason whatsoever, as in lay-off, resignation, retirement, termination of appointment by either side or death
+- 1) "Staff members" are the permanent members of the staff of the Secretariat. - "Members of the Secretariat" are the Executive Secretary and the staff members. - 3) "Employees" are all personnel hired or contracted by the Organization for service in the Secretariat. - "General Council", "Secretariat" and "Executive Secretary" are the entities defined in the text of the International Convention on Future Multilateral Cooperation in the Northwest Atlantic Fisheries, done at Ottawa, on 24 October 1978, hereinafter referred to as "the Convention".
+"Regular Pension Scheme" is the pension plan of the International - 5) "Regular Pension Scheme" is the pension plan of the International Fisheries Commissions Pension Society established by Canada and the United States for all employees of international fisheries commissions with headquarters in either of those two countries. - 6) "Social Security Plans" are the life and long-term disability plans of the International Fisheries Commissions Pension Society, defined above. - 7) "Separation from service" is the ending of employment for any reason whatsoever, as in lay-off, resignation, retirement, termination of appointment by either side or death.